jakob-fyi/ng-adv/demos/01-components/01-standalone-components/readme.md

 - Routing & Lazy Loading
 - Migration of an existing Project to Standalone Components

-## Convert App to Standalone Components
+## Migrate existing app to Standalone Components

 Existing apps can be migrated to Standalone Components using Schematics: